 Established in February 2006, the South Calgary Primary Care Network (SCPCN) includes the areas south of Anderson Road to the southern, western, and eastern city limits.
 Our commitment to south Calgary residents continues to be the building of a sustainable, patient-centred Medical Home.
 Located in the fastest growing area in Calgary, the SCPCN now has over 268 member doctors at 65 clinics.

-Patients of SCPCN family doctors have access to physician-led interprofessional health teams within their own clinic, as well as access to the PCN Wellness Centre and our numerous workshops.
+Patients of SCPCN family doctors have access to physician-led interprofessional health teams within their own clinic, as well as access to the PCN Wellness Centre and our numerous workshops and other programs and services offered in our Medical Neighbourhood.
 Patients living in the Calgary area who do not have a family doctor can find one at albertafindadoctor.ca.

 The SCPCN includes the areas south of Anderson Road to the southern, western, and eastern city limits.